Dr. Marcoux-Boriack, DVM

 His passion for companion animals stems from the loss of a puppy who prematurely lost his life simply due to the lack of proper education of preventative care.
 From there, Rene has since been a big advocate on educating clients and ensuring the best possible life for their fur babies.

 Rene is able to share this passion with his wife and coworker, Aileen.
-God has blessed them with two beautiful boys, Rylan and Aren.
-He also cares for their two fur babies, Emmy and Scooby.
+God has blessed them with three beautiful boys, Rylan, Aren, and Iain.
+He also cares for their fur baby Coco.
 With the help of his wonderful work family, he hopes to help spread and share the love of Christ to the community, bringing hope and faith where it is needed.

 Veterinary Technician